 - Buckle up!
 Seatbelts are a great defense against other drivers who will inevitably drink and drive.

-- With a kickoff after 6:00 p.m., most football fans will be returning home far after sundown.
+- With this year's kick off at 6:30 p.m.
+ET, most football fans will be returning home far after sundown.
 Stay alert!
 The National Sleep Foundation says that drowsy driving can impact driving as much as or more than alcohol.
 NHTSA reports that drowsy drivers cause more than 100,000 crashes annually, resulting in 40,000 injuries and 1,550 deaths.

 If you’re hosting a party, keep these things in mind: